Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology

+As this Euler characteristic is in fact the difference between two genuine representations, the claim follows. \end{proof}

-\begin{rmk} Of course, one should expect cancellation in the Euler characteristic, and it should not give the exact formula for cohomology.
-But together with the multiplicities of symmetric and alternating powers from \S\ref{sec:multiplicity symmetric powers}, the lower bound produced in this way has thus far proved to be a good approximation for the true cohomology.
-For example, up to $n=11$ particles, the ranks our estimates produce capture at least $\sim 90\%$ of the cohomology. \end{rmk}
+\begin{rmk} Together with the exact multiplicities of symmetric and alternating powers from \S\ref{sec:multiplicity symmetric powers}, the lower bound produced in this way has thus far proved to be a good approximation for the true cohomology.
+For example, up to $n=11$ particles, the ranks our estimates produce capture $\sim 90\%$ of the cohomology. \end{rmk}

-Forgetting the $\SymGroup$-action, the lower bound gives the following explicit estimate on the (nonequivariant) multiplicity of every Schur functor. \begin{prop} Let $\lambda\vdash q$ be any partition, then the Schur functor $\Schur{\lambda}$ appears in $\gr H^n_c - \gr H^{n-1}_c$ with nonequivariant multiplicity:
+Forgetting the $\SymGroup$-action, the lower bound gives the following explicit estimate on the (nonequivariant) multiplicity of every Schur functor.